LegionC/LegionC/README.md

 - 👋 Hi, I’m @LegionC
 - 👀 I’m planning to learn front-end again.
 Hope I can do it this time.
 - 🌱 I’m trying to pass the HCIE in Datacom.
 Doing the X Capmus Lab, still know little about datacom.
-- 📫 How to reach me null
+- 📫 How to reach me mirror@legionc.xyz

 <!---
 LegionC/LegionC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.